ellisluke/FNTakeHome/README.md

 1. Clone or Download the Project from GitHub
 2. Open a terminal in the root directory of the project
 3. Change directory to the folder FN-Web using the command `cd FNWeb`
-4. Run the command `dotnet run`
+4. Run the command `dotnet run` (you must have .NET installed before this)
-5. Go to [http://localhost:8000/](http://localhost:8000/) in your browser
+5. Go to [http://localhost:8000/](http://localhost:8000/) in your browser if not redirected automatically

+## Disclaimer
+I made this README mostly for myself.
+It sort of served as a journal for my thought processes so I could remember what I did if asked about it later.
+I had also never used ASP.NET before this, so writing everything down like this will help me to remember it longer term. **I do not expect you to read this,** but you're welcome to if you're interested!

 ## Initial Thought Process
 I have listed below the most natural steps that influenced my approach to this assessment.

 1. **Read and Understand the problem** - I started by reading the PDF instructions and email several times, making note of all the requirements.
 2. **Project Infrastructure** - Before learning the framework, I set up the GitHub Repository and this documentation page.
 3. **Learn .NET** - I decided to challenge myself and learn the C# / .NET framework for this assessment.
-My past experiences with web development and .NET's detailed documentation should make this fairly quick.
+My past experiences with web development, C#, and .NET's detailed documentation should make this somewhat quick.
-4. **GitHub Issues** - After learning the basic structure of .NET, I will create GitHub Issues to serve as milestones for development, and these will also be basis for my branches.
+4. **GitHub Issues** - After learning the basic structure of .NET, I will create GitHub Issues to serve as milestones for development, and these will also reflect my branches.
 5. **Display Data** - Next, I aim to display a basic form of all the data.
-Doing this first will allow me to work on the styling with the actual data.
+Doing this first will allow me to work on the styling with the actual data later on.
 It also avoids the visual clutter and errors that can come from styling.
-6. **Hand-draw Front-end Designs** - I will draw several options for the front-end and decide on one to implement.
+6. **Hand-draw Front-end Designs** - I will draw several options for the employee cards and decide on one to implement.
 7. **Accessible Implementation** - Last, I will build one of my hand-drawn designs with accessibility (color contrast, screen size, alt-text, etc.) in mind.

 ## Data Decisions
 Below, I will discuss several decisions I made while creating the functionality of the Employees page.

 ### Using JS Array Data
-`/wwwroot/employees.js` contains `function getEmployeeData()` that simply returns `const employees = [ ... ]`
+- `/wwwroot/employees.js` contains `function getEmployeeData()` that simply returns `const employees = [ ... ]`
-The class `Employee` mirrors the structure of an element in `const employees = [ ... ]`
+- The C# class `Employee` mirrors the structure of an element in `const employees = [ ... ]`
-After render, `/Components/Pages/Employees.razor` invokes `getEmployeeData()`, converting the response to `List<Employee>`
+- After first page render, `/Components/Pages/Employees.razor` invokes `getEmployeeData()`, converting the response to `List<Employee>`

 I spent some time pondering how to store and access the given data.
 I imagine that the goal of this assignment is to simulate the action of querying an API that returns a JavaScript object.
-Rather than complicating the steps required to run my project, I decided to just store that data statically in `/wwwroot/employees.js` and pull the data from there using C#.
+Rather than complicating the steps required to run my project by adding a separate JS server, I decided to just store that data statically in `/wwwroot/employees.js` and pull the data from there using C#.
 Eventually, these steps would get replaced with an actual API call, but for the purpose of this front-end focused project, that would suffice.
 No database is needed as the only action required is a **READ** (no Create, Update, or Delete actions are necessary).

 ### C# Array vs. List
 Initially, I used a C# array to store the data pulled from `employees.js`.
 After some further research, I decided to convert my arrays to lists due to the dynamic sizing that a list allows.
 Storing `employeeData` (which does not change after load) as an array and `filteredData` as a list may be an optimal solution, but for simplicity right now, both are a list.